 Nina Hernandez Beithon

-Step 2: Prior to clicking on the zoom link and entering the consultation space, complete this brief google form for your Let’s Talk counselor to review.
+Step 2: Prior to clicking on the zoom link and entering the in person consultation space, go to z.umn.edu/startletstalk complete a brief google form for your Let’s Talk counselor to review.
 Please wait to fill this out until right before you are ready to enter the Let’s Talk space.

-Step 3: Click on the zoom link and you will be directed into the waiting room.
-Once the counselor is available they will admit you on a first come-first serve basis into the zoom room. *Please note that Let’s Talk Consultations are 1-1 meetings
+Once the counselor is available they will admit you on a first come-first serve basis into the zoom room.

 - Student Counseling Services Affinity Groups